bartenbach/rugalert/README.md

 ## Deploy (Vercel recommended)
 1. Push to GitHub and import the repo in Vercel.
 2. Add env vars from `.env.local` to Vercel → Project Settings → Environment Variables.
-3. Ensure `vercel.json` exists (sets a 2-hour cron to `/api/snapshot` with header `x-cron-secret`).
+3. Ensure `vercel.json` exists (sets a 15-minute cron to `/api/snapshot` with header `x-cron-secret`).
 4. Deploy.
 Point `rugdetector.pumpkinspool.com` CNAME at Vercel.
 5. Manually trigger a first snapshot (e.g., curl with header):
    `curl -X POST https://<vercel-deployment>/api/snapshot -H "x-cron-secret: <CRON_SECRET>"`

 ## Notes
 - Name + Avatar enrichment: by default uses a deterministic DiceBear identicon and a shortened vote key.
 Replace `lib/enrich.ts` with a real metadata fetch if desired.
-- Airtable rate limits are low; the 2-hour cron is conservative.
-If you speed up, add caching or backoff retries.
+- Cron runs every 15 minutes to catch commission changes quickly.
+The snapshot endpoint uses delta-only writes (only records changes), so Airtable rate limits should be fine.
 - History and events endpoints do simple hydration (join) at request time.
 For scale, denormalize name/avatar into events during snapshot.